Kwon Tae-man: Life

 Kwon was born in Andong in what is now South Korea.
 His first exposure to the martial arts was at the age of seven, when he began studying taekwondo.
 During that period of time, following the Korean War, Korea was in a period of rebuilding its physical and cultural landscape.
 Formal dojangs, had not yet been constructed.
 Thus, the taekwondo classes Kwon attended were taught in warehouse and in fields.
-At the age of seven won found himself to be little and weak.
+At the age of seven Kwon found himself to be little and weak.
 Even after studying taekwondo for almost three years, he realized he could not compete with the larger boys around him by fighting with taekwondo's aggressive styling.
 He began to look for other forms of the martial arts to satisfy his specific needs."

 In 1956 he began his study of hapkido with Ji Han-jae in Andong.
 At this point in history the art was still using the name Hapki Yu Kwon Sool.
 This was the first dojang, or martial arts school, that Master Ji opened and so the practitioners there, along with those who started training at Suh Bok Sup's Yu Kwon Sool dojang in Daegu, were among the first to train in the art.
 The school was called the An Moo Kwan.
 Some of Kwon's fellow students at that time were Yu Yong-woo and Oh Se-lim (future president of the Korea Hapkido Federation).